The Controversy Behind Edouard Manet’s Olympia Masterpiece

 When our artists give us Venuses, they correct nature, they lie. Édouard Manet asked himself why lie, why not tell the truth; he introduced us to Olympia, this fille of our time, whom you meet on the sidewalks.

-For a long time, only the main figure of Olympia was in focus of the scholars, while the figure of the maid became the subject of further analyzes of the painting in the early 1990s, based on post-colonial studies.
+For a long time, only the main figure of Olympia was in focus of the scholars, while the figure of the maid became the subject of further analyzes of this Manet painting in the early 1990s, based on post-colonial studies.
 The fact is that this particular painting was extremely modern since it was made only fifteen years after France abolished slavery, so looking from that perspective it is understandable it was so outrageous due to the remaining racial stereotype.

 The Feminist Interpretation and Significance of Édouard Manet’s Olympia